aaronpowell/graphql-typescript-workshop/steps/04-resolvers/README.md

 ## 5. Testing our queries

-We haven't got a way to create and play games yet, so grab a [sample game](Sample-Data.md) and open up the GraphQL playground and let's try a query:
+We haven't got a way to create and play games yet, so grab a [sample game](Sample-Data.md) and open up your GraphQL IDE and let's try a query:

 ```graphql
 query {